AzureAD/microsoft-authentication-library-for-js/lib/msal-core/docs/FAQ.md

 Token lifetimes are 1 hour and the session lifetime is 24 hours.
 This means that if no requests have been made in 24 hours, you will need to login again before requesting a new token.

+## Why is the accessToken field in the response empty?

+If you are sending `clientId` as the scope, you are requesting scopes for `openid` and `profile`, which are **ID token** scopes.
+Previously, MSAL.js would get an **ID token** and put it into the `accessToken` and `idToken` fields (both with the same value).
+We have since changed that behavior to be in-line with what the AAD/B2C server is sending back.
+Now MSAL.js gets the same **ID token** but puts it under `idToken` field and leaves the `accessToken` field empty.

+See the [documentation on scopes](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-core/docs/scopes.md) for more information.

 # Scopes & Resources

 ## My application has multiple resources it needs to access to.
 How should I handle scopes for access tokens?